KeanuVentura/BeyondOpenLooks/index.md

 ### Cleaned Dataframe: Advanced Shooting Metrics per Game by Season for Selected Players

-Now that I have introduced the advanced shooting metrics and defined the Shot Quality metric, I prepared the data I analyzed by creating a dataframe.
-I collected the data from [pbp_stats](https://www.pbpstats.com/) and cleaned it to include only the stats I needed.
-Each row represents a player in a given season while the columns hold per-game stats that can be used to better understand the players scoring abilities:
+Now that I have introduced the advanced shooting metrics and defined the Shot Quality metric, I prepared my data for analysis by creating a dataframe.
+I collected the data from [pbpstats](https://www.pbpstats.com/) and cleaned it to include only the stats I needed.
+Each row represents a player in a given season, while the columns hold per-game stats that can be used to better understand a player's scoring abilities:

 - Player – the name of the player.
 - Season – the NBA season the stats correspond to.